ubernostrum/django-registration/docs/faq.rst

     No, for two reasons:

-    1. Providing default templates with an application is generally hard to impossible, because different sites can have such wildly different design and template structure.
+    1. Providing default templates with an application is ranges from hard to impossible, because different sites can have such wildly different design and template structure.
 Any attempt to provide templates which would work with all the possibilities